Welcome to Sunset View!

 Excused Absences, as defined by the state are,

 - Illness - This includes medical, dental, and chiropractic appointments, lice, under a doctor’s care, medical quarantine, and hospitalization.
 Illness does not include overtired, depressed, fatigue, parent or sibling ill.
-Students absent as ill because of lice can be coded as "I" for as long as they are absent, but will be referred to the nurse after three days.
+Students absent because of lice can be coded as "I" for as long as they are absent, but will be referred to the nurse after three days.

 - Bereavement- death of a family member